↑

 • Pour the mixture into the serving glass over the ice.

-• Garnish with a sprig of fresh mint, a wedge of lemon, and 2 ripe juicy blueberries.
+• Garnish with a sprig of fresh mint, a wedge of lemon, and 2 ripe juicy blackberries.

 • Serve.